Recently Accepted for Fall 2015?

 Transit Access: New-to-Cornell students automatically receive free, unlimited-ride TCAT bus privileges until August 31, 2015.
 No need to submit a form.
 Students must use their Cornell Student ID Card at the fare box and remain registered to access this privilege.

 Parking Permits: Parking on campus is restricted to permit or payment.
 Students can register their vehicle (required; free) and purchase a parking permit (optional; price varies) for their residential area or a commuter lot prior to their arrival.

 Bikes: Bicycle registration (free) is mandatory if you ride or store a bike on campus.

 Check Registration Status & Schedule

-Log in to Student Center (NetID required) to make sure that you have no holds preventing your university registration.
+Log in to Student Essentials (NetID required) to make sure that you have no holds preventing your university registration.
 Even if you do not have holds, you still must attend the New Student Check-In Event to pick up your Cornell ID Card.

 Attend New Student Check-In Event and Welcome Breakfast

 New Student Check-In has ended.
 If you need to pick up your Cornell ID card, please come to the Office of the University Registrar, B7 Day Hall, to pick up your ID card or have one made.

 Protect your Cornell ID card.
 It is used for door access, dining, libraries, transit, CornellCard and fitness.
 There is a $40 fee for all replacement ID cards.
 Learn more about the Cornell ID.